aurels/react-asset-path/README.md

 ## Installation

-1. Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'react-asset-path'
 ```

-And then execute:

-    $ bundle

-2. Require the javascript file in `app/assets/javascripts/application.js`:
+Require the javascript file in `app/assets/javascripts/application.js`:

   ```js
   //= require react-asset-path